 Once the environmental problems have been addressed then the monstera’s condition should improve, However, if the stem rot spreads then I would recommend taking leaf cuttings for propagation as this may be the only way to revive the plant.

 Watch this YouTube video for how to propagate monstera from leaf cuttings.

 (Read my article, how to revive a dying monstera plant).

-- Monstera leaves turn brown and yellow as a result of overwatering, slow draining soils and cold temperatures.
-Monstera need the first inch of soil to dry between bouts of watering and prefer warm temperatures.
-In lower then 60°F the leaves turn yellow and brown with a dying appearance.
+- Monstera leaves turn brown and yellow due to overwatering, slow-draining soils, and cold temperatures.
+Monstera needs the first inch of soil to dry between bouts of watering and prefers warm temperatures.
+In temperatures lower than 60°F, the leaves turn yellow and brown with a dying appearance.

-- Brown spots on monstera leaves are either as a result of oedemas or bacterial leaf spot, which is usually as a result of overwatering and slow draining soils.
+- Brown spots on monstera leaves are either a result of oedemas or bacterial leaf spots, usually due to overwatering and slow-draining soils.
 Bacterial leaf spot can be transferred from other plants or garden tools and infect your monstera’s leaves.

-- To save your monstera with brown leaves, recreate the conditions of its natural habitat by increase the humidity by misting the leaves, reduce watering so that the top inch of soil dries before watering again and trim back any brown leaves back with a sharp pair of pruners.
+- To save your monstera with brown leaves, recreate the conditions of its natural habitat by increasing the humidity by misting the leaves, reducing watering so that the top inch of soil dries before watering again, and trimming back any brown leaves back with a sharp pair of pruners.